Middle School Chromebook Handbook

 Damage

-Wilkes County Schools will charge up to a $50.00 fee per incident damage fee to the parents for any accidental damage or neglect to the Chromebook.
+Wilkes County Schools will charge up to $50.00 per incident damage fee to the parents for any accidental damage or neglect to the Chromebook.
 Damage fees may be charged to the parents of a student who damages the Chromebook assigned to another student.

 Fees will be charged for damaged chargers, batteries, and carrying cases.